-Former Congressman Bill Brewster serves as Chairman of Capitol Hill Consulting Group.
+Former Congressman Bill Brewster served as Chairman and Founder of Capitol Hill Consulting Group.

 Congressman Brewster represented the Third Congressional District of Oklahoma in the U.S. House of Representatives from 1991 to 1997.
 During his tenure in Congress, Congressman Brewster served on the powerful House Ways and Means Committee, where he made a profound impact on a wide range of tax, energy, health care and trade legislation.
 Congressman Brewster also served on the House Committee on Transportation and Infrastructure during Highway Reauthorization in 1991 and 1996.